 You don’t have to be a Raw Foodie to make use of this amazing cuisine when it comes to visiting and get togethers at holiday times.

 There are some truly incredible creations that look far better than some cooked deserts, and because they are so rich with coconut oil and nuts and so on, a little goes a long way.
-Some of them people would not guess these showstoppers are raw either.

 4. Talk to Your Family

 A funny thing happens when you start eating better and avoiding the junk food.
 Everyone around you suddenly thinks you are going to make them do it too.

 Or they think you are going to start preaching to them over everything they put in their mouths because you are being so good.

 You see our friends and family don’t actually care if you go on a health regime – all they care about is how will it affect them.
 (True story I promise)